-The most likely reason for Section 5 suspensions is because customers filed chargebacks or other disputes likely claiming that they did not receive their items.
-Amazon has a similar policy which can result in account deactivation (not just suspension) wherein one cannot even login to the Amazon account.
+The most likely reason for Section 5 suspensions is that customers filed chargebacks or other disputes likely claiming that they did not receive their items.
+Amazon has a similar policy that can result in account deactivation (not just suspension) wherein one cannot even log in to the Amazon account.
 This “Section 5” notice seems to be Walmart’s version of this.

 Unfortunately, it does not seem that Walmart has a great way of notifying sellers when or if chargebacks take place, and therefore the Section 5 termination letter can come as quite a shock.

-Here are some of the things you can do to avoid this suspension:
+Here are some of the things you can do to avoid Walmart’s section 5 suspension:

 - Have great customer service.
 Since Walmart is not very strict (yet!) about their policies in responding to customers in a timely manner, it can be tempting to slack off and provide poor support.
 Usually, disputes can be prevented with prompt responses from your company letting the customer know that you are taking care of the issue.
 Communication is everything, and communicating well can avoid unwanted disputes and chargebacks.

 - Be sure you actually shipped items out and that they are actually delivered.
 Yeah I know, this should be a no-brainer, but if you track your packages from warehouse to customer yourself, you can often get in front of situations where a package is lost in transit or otherwise undeliverable.
 This can help you pre-emptively help the customer by sending a replacement item or by contacting the carrier and opening a case

 In the world of eCommerce, we’ve found that sometimes “no” really doesn’t mean no. So even though Walmart says that you shouldn’t bother appealing this situation, we would recommend that you give it a try anyway.
 The worst they can say is no and in that case, you are no worse off.
 You will likely need to send an email to Walmart’s performance team since you may not be able to log in to Walmart Seller Central login access may be revoked.